Hosein-Ahmadzade/OOP-In-Python/README.md

 # OOP-In-Python
-This is a tutorial for learning OOP In Python.
+This is a tutorial for learning OOP in Python.